TMDSAS Personal Characteristics Essay After SB17: What You Can Still Write About

 That is what the essay is for.
 That has not changed.

-If you want a second set of eyes on whether your Personal Characteristics Essay and your Personal Statement are working together rather than repeating each other, GradPilot can help you see the overlap before admissions committees do.
+If you want a second set of eyes on whether your Personal Characteristics Essay and your Personal Statement are working together rather than repeating each other, pairing this essay's review with a dedicated TMDSAS personal statement review helps you see the overlap before admissions committees do.